longturn/freeciv21/docs/Getting/compile.rst

     https://www.lua.org/about.html

-KF 5 Archive Library
+KDE Frameworks KArchive Library
     KDE frameworks KArchive provides classes for easy reading, creation and manipulation of "archive" formats like ZIP and TAR.
+Any version that is included in the KDE Frameworks v6+.

     https://invent.kde.org/frameworks/karchive